Fraunhofer-IIS/mpeg-h-browser-ui/README.md

 ## Supported architectures

-The **mpeg-h-browser-ui** is based on modern Web technologies and will therefore run on nearly any architectures, which supports today's web technologies (HTML5, JavaScript, CSS).
+The **mpeg-h-browser-ui** is based on modern web technologies and will therefore run on nearly any architecture, which supports today's web technologies (HTML5, JavaScript, CSS).

 Integration support can be requested directly from [Fraunhofer IIS](https://www.iis.fraunhofer.de/en/ff/amm/broadcast-streaming/mpegh.html).